aaronicsubstances/bridge-arithmetic/README.md

 - Developing proficiency in arithmetic of positive fractions and positive decimal expansions
 - Divisibility Rules and Prime Factorization

-Note that negative rational numbers are treated under algebra, following lead of Kiselev's Arithmetic and Algebra I textbooks.
+Note that negative rational numbers and evaluation of arithmetic expressions are treated under algebra, following lead of Singapore math curriculum.

 The arithmetic parts of early algebra proposal for adults seek to leverage reference materials (capable of being memorized in school settings), to quickly increase confidence in the study of arithmetic.
 For this reason the arithmetic parts is recorded in the form of tables, worked examples, formulas, pictorial demonstrations of arithmetic procedures, multi-choice questions, and exercises with detailed solutions.
 Some of these parts are as follows: